 Xylan is a dry film lubricant that is often used as a coating on nonstick pots and pans.
-While Xylan can help you prepare meals quickly and without oil or heavy cleanup, there are certain dangers associated with the use of items coated this way.
+While Xylan nonstick pans and bakeware can help you prepare meals quickly and without oil or heavy cleanup, there are certain dangers associated with the use of items coated this way.
 By knowing how to properly use and maintain Xylan-coated pans, you should be able to avoid many of these dangers.

 Xylan Coating Care

 Xylan can withstand temperatures up to 500 degrees Fahrenheit.
 It is unlikely, though not impossible, that you would be cooking your food at temperatures this high in your home kitchen.
-To avoid reaching 500 degrees F, do not heat empty pans, as this can cause them to reach temperature faster.
+To avoid reaching or exceeding 500 degrees, do not heat empty pans as this can cause them to reach temperature faster.

 Over 500 degrees, Xylan molecules begin to break down, and over 600 degrees, they can even release a toxic chemical known to kill pet birds and harm humans.
-The higher quality your cookware, the less likely you are to have these issues.
+The higher the quality of your cookware, the less likely you are to have these issues.
 This is because inexpensive cookware tends to be less heavy-duty and may heat up more quickly.

 Washing Xylan-Coated Cookware

-Xylan Vs. Teflon
+Xylan Vs. Teflon Coatings

 Not all nonstick coatings are made of Teflon, and not all nonstick coatings have the same chemical composition.
 In many cases, Whitford is the company that makes Xylan.
 You can find it on products like woks from Joyce Chen or Helen Chen.

 Danielle Smyth is a writer and content marketer from upstate New York.
 She holds a Master of Science in Publishing from Pace University.
-She owns her own content marketing agency, Wordsmyth Creative Content Marketing (www.wordsmythcontent.com), and she enjoys writing home and DIY articles and blogs for clients in a variety of related industries.
-She also runs her own lifestyle blog, Sweet Frivolity (www.sweetfrivolity.com).
+She owns her own content marketing agency, Wordsmyth Creative Content Marketing, and she enjoys writing home and DIY articles and blogs for clients in a variety of related industries.
+She also runs her own lifestyle blog, Sweet Frivolity.